dayantrivani/rclone-backup/README.md

 ### Automatic sync

 Start the container with some settings.
-(See variables below, automatic backup at 5 minute every hour)
+(See variables below, default to automatic backup at 5 minute every hour)

 ```shell
 docker run -d \